 "How to Deal with Difficult People", "Creating Effective Teams", "Classroom Behavior Management", "Creating a Classroom Community", and "Learning Styles and Learning Needs."
-Additionally, the Office of Human Resources provides employees with self-paced training courses through our Skillsoft eLearning platform on workplace and classroom workplace diversity courses offered include the following: "Your Role in Workplace Diversity," "Bridging the Diversity Gap," "Workplace Management: Global HR, Diversity, and Inclusion," "The Importance of Diversity and the Changing Workplace", and "Diversity on the Job: Diversity and You."
+Additionally, the Office of Human Resources provides employees with self-paced training courses through our Skillsoft eLearning platform on workplace and classroom diversity topics.
+Some of the highlighted workplace diversity courses offered include the following: "Your Role in Workplace Diversity," "Bridging the Diversity Gap," "Workplace Management: Global HR, Diversity, and Inclusion," "The Importance of Diversity and the Changing Workplace", and "Diversity on the Job: Diversity and You."